Young Toddlers Unit

 We believe that open and honest communication is an integral part of our daily interactions with parents.
-Although each classroom has two lead teachers, we work together as a unit and hope that you feel comfortable with any of the Younger Toddler teachers, even if your child’s primary teacher is not available during drop off or pick up.
+Although each classroom has two lead teachers, we work together as a unit and hope that you feel comfortable with all of the Younger Toddler teachers, even if your child’s primary teacher is not available during drop off or pick up.
 Our classrooms spend a lot of time together at the beginning and end of day, as well as nearly all day long when the weather is permitting!
-Some of our favorite large group activities include morning or afternoon “picnic” snack on the playground, running in the green space next to the building, going on long walks together and group music time in the hallway.
-We all share art ideas and also rotate books and toys between classrooms.
-We split gym times and even switch classrooms for free play when a change of pace is needed during those winter months when we are cooped up inside!